 Step #4: Create Your Content Pillar

-The last step is creating content.
-To develop content pillars, map out the structure of the pillar page, design the article's structure using all possible questions to be answered, and use advanced headings and subheadings for optimal performance.
+The next step is to create the content.
+To build content pillars, begin by mapping out the structure of the pillar page.
+Design the article's structure by addressing all relevant questions and using headings and subheadings to organize information.

-For example, if your subtopic is “What is the disadvantage of filing for bankruptcy,” you will get valuable insights on popular headlines and FAQs collected online.
-From this, you can create an outline of questions you want to answer, such as:
+For example, if the topic of your pillar page is “What is the disadvantage of filing for bankruptcy?”, a simple search online will give valuable insights on popular headlines and FAQs related to it.
+From this, you can create an outline of questions people need an answer to, such as:

-You can use advanced tools to create automated SEO-friendly content briefs, provided you know the subject well.
+You can also use advanced tools to create automated SEO-friendly content briefs.

 Step #5: Focus on Evergreen Pillar Content

-Ideally, your content marketing management strategy must include a variety of timely pieces and evergreen content.
+Finally, focus on creating evergreen content — something that won’t require your constant maintenance.
+Ideally, a content marketing management strategy includes a variety of timely pieces and evergreen content.
 Often, evergreen content works best while creating pillar and cluster content.

 Pillar pages that center on evergreen content perform exceptionally well for readers and search engines if you have high-quality cluster topics to support them.
 That is why emphasizing the searcher's intent and the topic's subject is of utmost importance.